nakbin/profile/_pages/about.md

 I am a postdoctoral research fellow in the Department of Atmospheric, Oceanic, and Earth Sciences (AOES) at George Mason University (GMU).
 My research focuses on subseasonal-to-seasonal (S2S) prediction using NOAA’s fully coupled global climate model, particularly the Unified Forecast System Version 8 (UFS P8).

-I obtained my Ph.D. in Atmosphere Science from the Department of Urban and Environmental Engineering at Ulsan National Institute of Science and Technology (UNIST) in February 2021.
-My Ph.D. thesis is “Development of a Coupled Data Assimilation System in the Fully Coupled Model and Its Implications for Seamless Prediction” under the advisory of Professor Myong-In Lee.
+I obtained my Ph.D. in Atmospheric Science from the Department of Urban and Environmental Engineering at Ulsan National Institute of Science and Technology (UNIST) in February 2021.
+My Ph.D. thesis is “Development of a Coupled Data Assimilation System in the Fully Coupled Model and Its Implications for Seamless Prediction” under the advisement of Professor Myong-In Lee.

 <h2>Diagnostic Climate Models</h2>